-I was twenty two years old, recently uprooted from Cleveland, Ohio (where I felt so comfortable I was clawing at the walls to get out) to Albuquerque New Mexico (where I knew no one and nothing of the culture).
+I was twenty two years old, recently uprooted from Cleveland, Ohio to Albuquerque New Mexico.
 I was fresh out of school, fresh out of a relationship, pumped full of enthusiasm and naivety and the desire to carve my own path in the world.

 Twenty-two.
-With an exciting place to live and get lost in (which I do frequently as I have a terrible sense of direction- thank goodness for the Sandias for helping to guide me home), a new job, the freedom and burden of financial independence, and a deep desire to cultivate something familiar amidst the thrill and newness of everything else.
+With an exciting place to live and get lost in (thank goodness for the Sandia mountains landmark to help guide me home), a new job, the freedom and burden of financial independence, and a deep desire to cultivate something familiar amidst the thrill and newness of everything else.

-I take on the self-made project of creating a family cookbook, for which I spend hours on after work, tapping out the recipes and adding my grandmother’s or my own little anecdotes to accompany them, onto a crappy computer in my little house in the middle of the city, in the middle of the desert.
-At 11pm, the night before I’m scheduled to fly out for a Thanksgiving family reunion, I race to Kinkos (sign of the times- do they even still exist??) to copy and bind together my poorly-edited work, so I can distribute to my family and a few very sweet and grammatically forgiving friends.
-The results, though meaningful to me both in the practice of creating it and its familiarity, contain what are both the highlights and low-lights of my grandmothers cooking.
+I toke on the self-made project of creating a family cookbook.
+I spent hours on the project; after work or on the weekend.
+Tapping out the recipes on an old laptop, I’d add little notes or thoughts from my grandmother or myself to accompany them.
+Sat in my little house in the middle of the city, in the middle of the desert.
+At 11pm, the night before I was due to fly out for a Thanksgiving family reunion, I raced to Kinkos (sign of the times- do they even still exist??) to copy and bind together my poorly-edited work, to distribute to my family and a few very sweet and grammatically forgiving friends.
+The results, though meaningful to me both in the practice of creation and its familiarity, contain what are both the highlights and low-lights of my grandmothers cooking.
 There is a tuna mousse recipe, for goodness sake.
 But, at the time, it didn’t matter- it was mine.
+The cover of said book was a photo from my grandparents on their wedding day.

 In the past few months, through circumstances I have had little control over, so much of the familiar has been stripped away from my life.
 Our daily structure (temporary) and our family structure (permanent) have sent us into a free fall/float, during which the desire to find some familiarity has become strong; a need to anchor my feet as my head cannot help but wander towards the clouds.
 I’ve probably created a hundred different ideas for cookbooks and articles and essays I will likely never write.
 The tangents have taken me miles away, down twisty little nuanced paths as I created more and more complex and intricately specific ideas.
 It’s been so much fun!
 I hope to write a few of those books or articles one day.
 Simultaneously, whilst retracing and revisiting the food of the city where I grew my wings (Albuquerque) I also find myself mentally flipping through this book.
 My roots.
 A loop back to the start of my food journey, with the book I titled Grandma’s Legacy.